 If you have no idea what containers to use/take, every place I’ve been to offers containers for you.
 You’ll want to avoid the plastic bags offered for bulk bins and bulk spices, however!

 You’d be surprised what you have at home that works well for bulk buying.
 I use these mesh produce bags for bulk buying, though they won’t work for flour or sugar.
 These organic cotton drawstring bags are better suited for those kinds of purchases.
+And you can easily wash and reuse containers for reuse!

 For spices, you’ll need smaller sachet bags.
 I use these small bags (order the “sample” to order an exact number less than 25!).
 The string isn’t seamlessly easy, but I love the size and it works well for me.
 There are also these organic cotton reusable spice bags.